ZhouJoseph/Orthogonal-range-tree-visualization/README.md

 ### My Own Work
 I use d3.js as a assitance to draw the points and lines and texts on svgs, and bootstrap and bulma for some element's css styling.
-I wrote the entire algorithm from scratch and the entire visualization algorithm from scratch.
+Except as described above, all the work on this project is my own, that includes: the entire range tree algorithm (construction & searching & testing), the entire interactive user interface and the entire visualization algorithm.

+![Signature-Kaixuan-Zhou][signed]

 <!-- GETTING STARTED -->
 ## How To Run The Project